rdxz2/demo/ansible/README.md

 WHEN TAG IN ('CREATE TABLE')
 EXECUTE FUNCTION f__set_replica_identity_full();

-CREATE USER repl WITH PASSWORD '12321' LOGIN REPLICATION;
-CREATE USER repl_readonly WITH PASSWORD '12321' LOGIN;
-CREATE DATABASE cdc;
-GRANT ALL PRIVILEGES ON DATABASE cdc TO repl;
 \c cdc
--- Master
+-- The owner
-GRANT USAGE ON SCHEMA public TO repl;
+GRANT USAGE ON SCHEMA public TO airflow;
-GRANT ALL ON SCHEMA public TO repl;
+GRANT ALL ON SCHEMA public TO airflow;
--- Readonly
-GRANT USAGE ON SCHEMA public TO repl_readonly;
-GRANT SELECT ON ALL TABLES IN SCHEMA public TO repl_readonly;
+GRANT ALL ON ALL TABLES IN SCHEMA public TO airflow;
-ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO repl_readonly;
 ```

 ## CDC docker image